Fire Escape Stairs

 If you manage, design, or upgrade buildings, choosing the right fire escape stairs means protecting people - not just meeting regulations.

 In Australia, fire escape stairs must meet the requirements of the National Construction Code (NCC) and Australian Standard AS1657.
-These regulations govern aspects such as:

 • Stair width and pitch